isabella232/dynamic-media-classic.en-1/help/cropping-image.md

 >[!NOTE]
 >
->To restore an image to its original state after you’ve cropped it, display the image in the Crop Editor screen and select the Reset button.
+>To restore an image to its original state after you have cropped it, display the image in the Crop Editor screen and select the Reset button.

 >[!MORE_LIKE_THIS]
 >